 What to know when hiking to Nauyaca Waterfalls

-- The trail is in direct sun and has a lot of uphill sections
+- Most of the trail is in direct sun and has a lot of uphill sections

 - In wetter months the path may be saturated with thick mud